top of page

 You should also consider weight distribution inside your van.
 You want to keep weight even and low inside.
 Poor weight distribution affects fuel efficiency and adds more wear-and-tear to your van, decreasing its life expectancy.

-After you have designed your van on paper, the next step is to design it in camper van design software!
+After you have designed your van on paper, the next step is to design it in camper van design software.
 This isn't 100% necessary but I found it definitely helped me visualise my build and nail down some more precise measurements.
 The two best resources to digitally design your campervan are SketchUp and Vanspace 3D.
 I designed my van before Vanspace was a thing, so I used Sketchup, the simple architectural software originally created by Google.
 It worked okay and was pretty easy to use.

 Van Conversion Sketch up